How to Stay Cool at Night, Even When You’re a Hot Sleeper

 Myth: You Should Only Take Cold Showers

 “Contrary to popular belief, a warm shower or bath is a great way to cool down,” says One Medical provider and regional medical director Natasha Bhuyan, M.D.
+Sure, cold water might feel refreshing before climbing into bed on an especially hot day, but it’s stimulating rather than relaxing, so it can make it more difficult to fall asleep, she adds.
 Once you step out of the shower, your body will naturally start to cool down.
-Cold water might feel great at night on an especially hot day, but since it’s stimulating rather than relaxing, it can make it more difficult to fall asleep, she adds.

 Myth: Memory Foam Always Overheats

-You’ve likely heard that memory foam mattresses trap heat, making it hard to maintain a reasonable temperature at night.
-But not all memory foam is made equally.
-“Look for one with temperature-regulating fibers or a layer of cooling gel,” says Craig Schmeizer, CEO and founder of Idle Group (which includes companies Idle and Haven).
-Because they’re denser than traditional coil mattresses, many memory foam options allow for less circulation—hence, higher temperatures for sleepers.
-But the right materials can allow for optimal airflow.
+You’ve likely heard that memory foam mattresses trap heat, but not all memory foam is made equally.
+Yes, they’re denser than traditional coil mattresses and might allow for less circulation—hence, higher temperatures for sleepers—but the right materials can allow for optimal airflow.
+“Look for one with temperature-regulating fibers or a layer of cooling gel,” says Craig Schmeizer, founder and CEO of Idle Group (which includes companies Idle and Haven).

 Myth: Being a Hot Sleeper Is Always Natural